JCassio1/Tic-Tac-Toe/README.md

 ## What have I learnt

  Markup : 1.
 Create and Scan QR Codes
+              1. A nested numbered list
+              2. Which is numbered
           2. Use multipeer connectivity
           3. Table views specifically for scoreboards
           4. Human vs Machine gameplay logic

-In order to install on your system you may just download the project and run on your xcode simulator or physical device.

 ## Getting Started